 Unit 12 needs a new dryer, there’s a leak in the clubhouse restroom, the pool needs cleaned, and a prospect is coming in 5 minutes for a tour.
 For property managers, multitasking is everything, and you know how to keep a smile on your face while you process what can sometimes feel like chaos at your property.
 At the end of the day, you’ve multitasked your way out of the jungle, and can spend the last few minutes of your day in peace.

 Property managers know that if they don’t do the work, they won’t make their rent, literally.
-So you understand, better than most, that working hard leads to a direct reward.
+Therefore, you understand better than most that working hard leads to a direct reward.
 That’s why you’re the poster child for coming in on-time and leaving when the job is done, not when the clock runs out.

 There’s a certain eye that can catch areas in need of improvement, and property managers have that.
 You can scan your property and know exactly what changes need to be made to keep the community looking better every day.